 In this situation, the buyer should have an option to tax in place, so the transfer is considered within the TOGC and no VAT is charged on the property.

-In case you want more information or advice on VAT consequences on Selling/Purchasing a business, kindly call us on 03330886686 or you can also e-mail us email@example.com.
+If you’d like more information or advice on VAT consequences on selling/purchasing a business or other tax planning required, call us on 03330 886686 or you can also e-mail us email@example.com.